cXyn-h/Discordpy-Dialogs/README.md

 Modal:
 * type -- must have "type":"modal" to create a modal node
 * title -- must have. title to be shown on the top of modal window
-* name -- must have. internal id for this modal, must be unique among all loaded nodes
+* id -- must have. internal id for this modal, must be unique among all loaded nodes
 * 1-5 fields -- list of text inputs boxes to add to the modal.
 Currently need to specify label (what shows up to user as name of the box) and id (custom id) for them, but exact details are still WIP
 * 0-1 submit_callback -- callback function called right after hitting submit modal
 * 0-1 next_node -- same as option next node, what should happen next